uwblueprint/somo-react/README.md

-│   ├── containers/     # React components that interact with Redux │   ├── selectors/      # utility functions that select certain sections of the Redux state │   ├── reducers/       # Redux reducers that handle updating state │   ├── App.jsx         # injects the root component into the HTML page │   └── index.html      # HTML page that gets served
+│   ├── containers/     # React components that interact with Redux │   ├── selectors/      # utility functions that select certain sections of the Redux state │   ├── reducers/       # Redux reducers that handle updating state │   ├── App.jsx         # root React component that sets up the routes and redux │   └── store.js        # configures the redux store with middlewares and reducers │   └── utils.js        # utility functions that get used across the app │   └── index.js        # injects the root component into the HTML page │   └── index.html      # HTML page that gets served
 ├── test/               # mocha tests
 ├── webpack.config.js   # Webpack config
-├── package.json        # App dependencies and metadata
+├── package.json        # app dependencies and metadata
 └── README.md
 ```